 Free valet parking

-Available at the main hospital entrance.
-You can get to both buildings by entering the main driveway from Downing St., between Harvard and Yale St.
+Available at the main hospital entrance and the main entrance of the Medical Plaza Building (2535).
+You can get to both buildings by entering the main driveway from Downing St., between Harvard Ave. and Yale St.

 Located on the first floor, you can purchase special occasion gifts, unique offerings from local artisans, sundries, floral arrangements and other items.